How to Install Flatpak on Ubuntu 24.04, 22.04 or 20.04

 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command will add the Flathub repository to your Flatpak installation, allowing you to search and install applications from the Flathub repository easily.
+This command will add the Flathub repository to your Flatpak installation, allowing you to easily search for and install applications from the Flathub repository.

 Furthermore, once you have installed the Flatpak version using the PPA, you can check the installed version by using the “apt-cache policy” command, as shown below: